Arkadiusz Krysik

 This phase involves transforming the software requirements gathered during the Requirements Analysis phase into a structured design document.

-You can think of the design phase in this way:
+You can think of the design phase in the following way.

 If you were building a house, you would have a vision of the final building, its shape and form.
 We’ve already established that in the previous phases.